idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

   // make yourself discoverable by dApps.
   issuer: "MyCoolIssuer",

+  // user id of the human who is creating the credential.
+  human_id: USER_HUMAN_ID,

-  // The verifiable credential content should be passed as is see example at https://verifiablecredentials.dev/
+  // The verifiable credential content should be passed as is see example at https://verifiablecredentials.dev/ usually a stringfied JSON object.
-  // `createCredentialByGrant` will encrypt this for us.
+  // `createCredentialByGrant` will encrypt this for us. using the Issuer's secret encryption key. along with the user's public encryption key.
   content: "VERIFIABLE_CREDENTIAL_CONTENT",

+  // The public encryption key of the issuer.
-  encryption_public_key: encryptionPublicKey(issuerConfig),
+  encryption_public_key: issuerConfig.issuerPublicEncryptionKey,

+  // The public encryption key of the user who is creating the credential.
+  userEncryptionPublicKey: DERIVED_PUBLIC_KEY
 }

 const credential = await createCredentialByGrant(issuerConfig, credential);